Best Home Sauna Brands in the US (2026): Real Prices, Real Flaws

 4. How many people?
 Be honest.
 If it is mostly just you, a 2-person sauna gives better heat than an oversized 6-person unit half-empty.

-If you want help sorting through these questions for your specific situation, start with which home sauna is right for me and then jump into the home sauna quiz.
+If you want help sorting through these questions for your specific situation, start with which home sauna is right for me and then compare the brands worth your shortlist.

 Frequently Asked Questions